The Green Goddess Conversions

-These images were kindly sent in by Joe Loedolff who converted this Green Goddess into a mobile bookstore operated by Liberty Books in the Western Cape, South Africa.
+These images were kindly sent in by Joe Loedolff who converted this Green Goddess into a mobile bookstore operated by Burning Books (Facebook page) - (see also Liberty Books) in the Western Cape, South Africa.

 Sadly this non-PRV Green Goddess's coachwork was unsalvageable but with some evidently serious engineering she has been turned into this splendid mobile bookstore, whilst retaining much of the original styling, which is no mean feat.
 The renovation process can be seen on this Facebook page.

 Unfortunately, there is no log of the chassis (No. 12393) that was built at Vauxhall in Luton in 1955.
 The coachbuilder is also unknown, though it definitely wasn't Park Royal (which is a pity as it looks so good preserved in this way; Ed.).